It should have been the happiest time of his life.

 “I was in crisis mode.
 I couldn’t get home and the doctors in Mexico were not operating on me.
 They said they had no blood to help with the surgery,” says Erik.
 “I remember looking down and seeing bone poking out of my leg.”

-Unable to get blood, Erik was waiting in the hospital for 48 hours.
-He was in “10 out of 10 pain” he describes, running on zero sleep and a cocktail of drugs that weren’t working for him.
+Unable to get blood, Erik was waiting in the Cancun hospital for 5 days.
+He was in “10 out of 10 pain” he describes, running on zero sleep and a cocktail of pain medications that weren’t working for him.

 “I was hysterical,” says Erik.
-“I was just looking for any out.”
+“I was just looking for any way out.”

 At this point, Erik’s legs were risking such an infection the surgeons in Mexico wanted to remove them.
 But his wife wouldn’t let that happen.

-And so Ariana, his family and his friends took matters into their own hands.
-They led a blood drive at home in the Lower Mainland and then, his entire family flew down to Mexico to personally deliver it.
+And so Arianna, his family and his friends took matters into their own hands.
+They led a blood drive at home in the Lower Mainland and in Mexico and sourced O-negative blood from generous donors, including from his Dad and Brother.

 It was enough to keep Erik stable and get him medevacked to Vancouver, where upon arrival he went into the care of the experts at VGH.